Senior Russian-appointed official in occupied Kherson 'killed in road accident' - Local News 8

 Stremousov frequently took to Telegram to describe Ukrainian officials and forces as “Nazis” and “fascists.”
 But he was also critical of missteps by the Russian military.
 He had blamed the military setbacks in Kherson on “incompetent commanders” who had not been held accountable for their mistakes.

-Earlier Wednesday, Stremousov had published a video on the situation on the front lines, particularly on the fighting around Snihurivska north of Kherson city, where there are reports that Ukrainian forces have broken through Russian defenses.

-Mikhail Razvozhaev, the Russian-appointed governor of Sevastopol in occupied Crimea, said Stremousov “was a true patriot of Russia, brave and courageous, in any situation he remained in touch and considered it his duty to inform the residents of the Kherson region about what was happening.
-This was the case this morning as well.
-This is an irreparable loss.”

-A Ukrainian official expressed skepticism about the reports.
+A Ukrainian official expressed skepticism about the reports of Stremousov’s death.
 Yuriy Sobolevskyi, first deputy head of the Ukrainian Kherson regional council, said on Telegram: “Regarding the information spread by the occupiers and Russian sources regarding the death of collaborator Kirill Stremousov in an accident, so far we can neither confirm nor deny the information.
 It may be true, or it may be staged.”

-Kherson has been the focus of intense fighting in recent months and a battle for control of the city of Kherson, the capital of the region, may be looming.
-Ukrainian forces have managed to recapture a significant swathe of territory in the region that Russian troops had seized shortly after the invasion began in late February.

-While Kyiv strung together a series of surprising victories in early October in the region, progress has slowed as Ukrainian forces edge closer to the regional capital, the city of Kherson.
+Stremousov had previously had a checkered career as a local politician in Kherson, and was involved in several fracas.
+He also dabbled in paganism and a peculiar form of yoga.
+Video from 2017 showed him swinging his baby daughter around his head by her feet.

+Stremousov is not the first Russian-backed leader to die in murky circumstances.
+Alexander Zakharchenko, the leader of Russian-backed separatists, was killed in the bombing of a café in 2018.
+Several separatist commanders were also killed in a string of assassinations before Russia’s full-scale invasion of Ukraine that went unsolved.

 The-CNN-Wire